Multigenerational Collaboration: Differences Don’t Need to Lead to Difficulties

 Millennials seek out direction and help from leadership to achieve their own personal goals.
 They’re at ease working in teams and are loyal to their peers.
 Culturally, they are aware of multiple nationalities and actively seek diversity.
 They are very open to new ideas, are optimistic and extremely adaptable to changing technologies.
 However, Millennials are ambitious, but can be perceived as self–absorbed, and lacking focus.

-Being an achievement-oriented group, Millennials appreciate workplace challenges that provide opportunities for them to shine, and they value the acknowledgement and recognition that accompanies that.
+Being an achievement-oriented group, Millennials appreciate workplace challenges that provide opportunities for them to shine, and they value the acknowledgment and recognition that accompanies that.
 They appreciate more intangible rewards like flexible work schedules and job-sharing.
 Being a socially conscious group, they appreciate sustainable rewards and paid time off for community involvement.

 Solving problems that improve the world is extremely important to Gen Zers and they place a premium on connectivity and communication to do so.
 They use “crowd-sourcing” — obtaining info from many sources and social platforms — to stay “dialed-in."
 They highly prize the opportunity to express themselves individually and volunteer for causes they deem crucial, while avoiding segregation and exclusion of any kind.